yihui/yihui.org/content/knitr/options.md

 -   `concordance`: (`FALSE`; logical) Whether to write a concordance file to map the output line numbers to the input line numbers.
-This enables one to navigate from the output to the input, and can be helpful especially when TeX error occurs.
+This enables one to navigate from the output to the input, and can be helpful especially when a TeX error occurs.
 This feature is only for `.Rnw` documents, and implemented in RStudio.